ER-95/odin_project/README.md

 Apologies for the insistence on all lowercase in the readme - it makes it a lot easier for me to jot down my nonsense

+There are almost definitely going to be sections in here that aren't explicitly covered by The Odin Project, just by nature of coming across other resources while working on it

 # vs code stuff
 * `ctrl + shift + p` for shortcut